-Aaron Hernandez's tattoos may play role in murder trial
+Tattoos as evidence: Aaron Hernandez's far from the first

-BOSTON (AP) — Former NFL star Aaron Hernandez’s tattoos aren’t the first to be used as evidence in a murder trial.
+BOSTON (AP) — Aaron Hernandez’s tattoos aren’t the first to be used as evidence in a murder trial.
 Body art has played a role in a surprising number of criminal cases nationwide, though legal experts concede that tattoos by themselves are rarely a deciding factor in convictions.

-A Massachusetts judge ruled this week that prosecutors can tell the jury about two tattoos they contend relate to the crimes Hernandez is awaiting trial on: murder charges for the fatal shootings of two Boston men in 2012 and a witness intimidation charge for the nonfatal shooting of a former Hernandez friend in 2013.
+A Massachusetts judge ruled this week that prosecutors can tell the jury about two tattoos they contend relate to the crimes for which Hernandez, a former star NFL player, is awaiting trial: murder charges for the fatal shootings of two Boston men in 2012 and a witness intimidation charge for the nonfatal shooting of a former Hernandez friend in 2013.

-Here are some other cases in which tattoos have figured prominently:
+Some other cases in which tattoos have figured prominently:

 Most Read Stories